Life or Choice?

 Joyce: But not all killing is murder.

 Joyce: Okay, the coming into being of each human can be traced back to conception.
 I get it.
-But what if the woman is not ready or the child is deformed – like my niece, for example.
+But what if the child is deformed or the young woman is not ready – like my niece, for example.
 Wouldn’t the child be better off?

 Leif: Better off dead?!
 With challenging circumstances the answer is to kill someone and dispose of their remains?
 Would you do this to one of your children?